Pi-Willie/XSGLang/README.md

 That is the main use case for this repository.

-## What XSGLang is for
+## What xSGLang is for

-XSGLang is built for inference workloads where control matters as much as raw throughput.
+xSGLang is built for inference workloads where control matters as much as raw throughput.
 That includes:

 * branching generation and search
 * shared-prefix continuation trees